ABOUT THE WOMEN'S RESOURCE CENTER

-The Center further serves as a symbol for the university’s commitment to inclusion and equal access for women faculty, staff, and students, and thus celebrates the achievements of women while calling attention to and challenging the barriers that inhibit the full inclusion of women in the A&M community and beyond.
+The center further serves as a symbol for the university’s commitment to inclusion and equal access for women faculty, staff and students, and thus celebrates the achievements of women while calling attention to and challenging the barriers that inhibit the full inclusion of women in the Texas A&M community and beyond.

 This early Women’s Resource Center was located in Academic Building, and focused primarily on providing research resources, working with the Women’s Studies Program, and offering meeting space and a library of resources for Women’s Studies.
 Programming during this initial era of the Women’s Resource Center included a movie series, a lunchtime lecture series, the University Women of Color Network, “Be a Friend” Workshop for Sexual Assault Survivors, and Aggie Women in Leadership.